-Following the sharp decline in oil, NGL and natural gas prices that began in the second half of 2014 and continued through 2015, we reduced our 2016 planned capital budget.
-As prices and related margins have somewhat stabilized, although still being at reduced levels from highs seen in 2013 and early 2014, we have approved a 2017 capital budget of \$530 million, excluding acquisitions and investments in Medallion.
-Of this budget, \$514 million is allocated to our exploration and production segment and \$16 million is allocated to our midstream and marketing segment.
-Substantially all of the planned capital budget is anticipated to be invested in the Permian-Garden City area for both of our segments.
-Our strategy is to concentrate our drilling activities in multi-well packages around our previously established production corridors that have the infrastructure in place to provide us the flexibility to most efficiently and economically drill wells at an attractive rate of return.
-At the same time, we believe drilling wells in multi-well packages also enables us to minimize the impact of current drilling on future drilling plans by mitigating pressure depletion and frac impact.
-We will also continue to seek cost saving measures to more efficiently deploy our capital; however, as commodity prices have increased, service costs have also risen.
-We anticipate that this upward trend on service costs may continue.
-On December 31, 2016, we had a total of four operated drilling rigs drilling horizontal wells.
-Our current drilling schedule anticipates that we will utilize four horizontal rigs and no vertical rigs throughout 2017.
+As oil, NGL and natural gas prices and related margins have somewhat stabilized (although they are still at reduced levels from highs seen in 2013 and early 2014), we have approved a 2018 capital budget of \$555 million, excluding acquisitions.
+Of this budget, \$470 million is allocated to drilling and completion activities and \$85 million is allocated to production facilities, land and other capitalized costs.
+Substantially all of the planned capital budget is anticipated to be invested in the Permian-Garden City area.
+Our strategy is to continue to concentrate our drilling activities on multi-well packages around our previously established production corridors that have the infrastructure in place to provide us the flexibility to most efficiently and economically drill wells at an attractive rate of return.
+At the same time, we believe drilling wells in multi-well packages also enables us to minimize the impact of current drilling on future drilling plans.
+We continue to use our existing data (and acquire new data) to optimize completion designs and well spacing within the development plan to enhance inventory and net asset value.
+We will also continue to pursue cost saving measures as we seek to continue to improve our capital efficiency; however, as commodity prices have increased, service costs have also risen.
+We are uncertain if this upward trend on service costs will continue.

+On December 31, 2017, we had a total of four drilling rigs drilling horizontal wells.
+Our current drilling schedule anticipates that we will utilize three horizontal rigs during the first half of 2018 and add a fourth horizontal rig during the second half of the year.
+We do not anticipate utilizing any vertical rigs throughout 2018.